Ehsan-aghapour/ARMCL-pipe-all/README.md

 1- Download Android NDK:
 https://developer.android.com/ndk/downloads

-2- Now we should create a standalone toolchains for compiling source code for android.
+2- We should create a standalone toolchains for compiling source code for android.
+Based on your platform set --arch to arm or arm64 in the following command. $corss-compile-dir is your arbitrary dir at which cross compile toolchains will be created.

-$NDK/build/tools/make_standalone_toolchain.py --arch arm/arm64 --api 23 --stl gnustl --install-dir /media/ehsan/Data/UvA/ARM-CL/ML/CL/toolchains/aarch64
+$NDK/build/tools/make_standalone_toolchain.py --arch arm/arm64 --api 23 --stl gnustl --install-dir $cross_compile_dir

+This command create cross compile toolchains at $cross-compile-dir.

+3- Add $cross-compile-dir/bin to the path:
+export PATH=$cross-compile-dir/bin/:$PATH

+4- Go to the ARMCL source dir (cd $ARMCL-source-dir) and use the following command to compile it:
+CXX=clang++ CC=clang scons Werror=0 debug=0 asserts=0 neon=1 opencl=1 os=android arch=arm64-v8a -j8

 <div align="center">